 The Pathologists Quality Registry is a cloud-based platform that uses automatically extracted and manually entered pathology report data for submission to the CMS.
 Registry participants can view and track estimates of their MIPS scores in the Quality and Improvement Activities reporting categories using the registry's dashboard at any time.
-The registry's web portal will open by January 2, 2018.
+The registry's web portal is now open to Pathologists Quality Registry enrollees.
 Once enrolled, our vendor partner FIGmd is available to work with individual sites interested in data transfer automation to determine whether this option is feasible for your practice.
-The CAP will provide more information about using the registry's comprehensive dashboard for monitoring performance closer to the opening of the 2018 performance period.
+The CAP will provide more information about using the registry's comprehensive dashboard for monitoring performance throughout the 2018 performance period.

 Submission deadlines for 2018 are set by the Centers for Medicare & Medicaid Services (CMS).
 All data for 2018 submission must be entered in the registry by January 18, 2019; no additional 2018 data can be accepted into the registry beyond this deadline.
 Between January and February, the CAP's registry partner, FIGmd, will prepare the submission to CMS for the MIPS program in January and February of the year following the performance period.
 Practices will then need to review and approve on the data selected for submission before it will be officially submitted to the CMS prior to their deadline of March 31.